fergiemcdowall/search-index/README.md

 # search-index
-### A streaming, persistent full-text search library for the browser and Node.js
+### A streaming, network resilient, persistent full-text search library for the browser and Node.js

 [![Join the chat at https://gitter.im/fergiemcdowall/search-index][gitter-image]][gitter-url] [![NPM version][npm-version-image]][npm-url]